module-federation/module-federation-examples/cypress/README.md

 - `selectors.ts` - all selectors/locators that are used in tests.

 `config` - contains configuration files for the Cypress itself.
-- `cypress.config.ts` - Cypress config file.
+- `cypress.config.js` - Cypress config file.
 Since Cypress 10, all plugins and configs for Cypress should be placed here.
 [How to config Cypress](https://docs.cypress.io/guides/references/configuration)

 `fixtures` - contains files or data that are used in tests, such as images, json constants, etc.